karthikeyansa/JSON_CRD/README.md

 For installing third-party-libraries it is a best pratice to use Virtual Environment

-To install all the necessary dependancies:
+To install the jsonfile_crd library:

 ```
 $ pip3 install dist/jsonfile_crd-1.0.1